 ‘Hey such and such, I’ve got some space coming up that I’m looking to fill.
 Do you know anyone looking for a [insert product/service here]??

 Starting out and don’t have anyone to act as a referee?
-Ask family and friends to do it.
-Show them your work, make sure they know what it is you do exactly and send them on their way.
+Then, ask family and friends to do it.
+Take some time to talk to your family and friends about your work.
+Show them and make sure they know what you do exactly, then send them on their way.
 My family are my biggest referrers of work for my business; friends are a close second.

-We have all been members of those groups where week after week the same question is asked about how to do something, someone looking for a particular service, etc. etc. etc. As frustrating as this can be as a Facebook user scrolling the interwebs, it’s gold for sourcing new clients.
+We have all been members of those groups where week after week, the same question is asked about how to do something, someone looking for a particular service, etc. As frustrating as this can be as a Facebook user scrolling the interwebs.

 Do what you do best